Cricket’s Shorthand Course

 Avoid the temptation to make abbreviations.
 Shorthand speed comes from using the building blocks well, not creating abbreviations.
 (See section on Klein’s motion picture studies.)

-Some writers leave larger margins and use a mark instead of a gap to mark needed corrections.
+Some writers leave larger margins and use a mark instead of a gap to mark needed corrections or spelling.
 Experiment.

 Relax